 Tell Laura I Love Her tells the tragic tale of teenagers Tommy and Laura.
 Tommy wants to marry Laura, and decides to enter a stock car race, with the hope of using the prize money to buy her a wedding ring.
 However, the race goes horribly wrong, and Tommy is killed when his car overturns and sets alight.
 Lyricist Barry was a big fan of cowboy culture and originally Tommy entered a rodeo, but RCA had insisted it became a stock car to make it more in keeping with the present fashions, which was probably a wise move.

 The song doesn’t get off to a great start, as the verses are rather functional and dull, and the ‘bom-bom-bom-bom’ backing vocal really ruins the mood.
 The chorus is great, though.
 Memorable and sad, it lifts an otherwise average song, and Valance’s tender voice fits it like a glove.
 The lyrics might seem hokey now, but that’s par for the course with this sub-genre.
 It pales in comparison to recent classics such as Shakin’ All Over and Apache, though.

 Tell Laura I Love Her sold over a million in 1960.
 Although it was his only UK number 1, Movin’ Away went to the top in Australia and Scandinavia.
 A year later, Valance entered A Song for Europe, but only made it to third place.
 His name soon slipped from the public eye, but he continued to perform on the cabaret and nostalgia circuit.
-Following severe depression and a nervous breakdown he became a born-again Christian, and still continues to release music until his death on 12 June 2020, aged 81.
+Following severe depression and a nervous breakdown he became a born-again Christian, and continued to release music until his death on 12 June 2020, aged 81.
 He was suffering from dementia.

 Written by: Jeff Barry & Ben Raleigh